 What makes Grace special: Mrs. Nava says the closeness of the staff, teachers, and students are what make Grace such a special place.

 Experience: Ms. Trinity Lichter graduated from Concordia University Wisconsin in 2015 where she taught in daycares throughout her college years in addition to gaining experience student teaching and volunteering at an elementary school in Milwaukee.
 She joined Grace Christian Academy for the 2015-2016 school year as the 3rd/4th grade teacher.
-She is now in her third year of teaching 3rd/4th grade and still brings lots of energy and enthusiasm to the classroom.
+She is now in her fourth year of teaching 3rd/4th grade and still brings lots of energy and enthusiasm to the classroom.
 In addition to teaching, Ms. Lichter has also served Grace’s students through coaching cheerleading and Girls on the Run.

 Outside of Grace: Ms. Lichter enjoys traveling and loves to use her travel experiences to enhance her teaching.
 She also has a love of reading that she hopes spills over to her students as she tries to read a variety of books and encourages her students to do the same.
 She also uses her free time for crafting, crocheting, and sewing and enjoys making time for running and working out.